Flourish, Mighty Land (Prokofiev)

 Flourish, Mighty Land, Op.
 114, (variably called Flourish, Mighty Homeland or Prosper, Mighty Country) is a cantata written by Sergei Prokofiev in 1947, to commemorate the 30th anniversary of the October Revolution, along with his Thirty Years.

 Background

-In contrast to the monumental Cantata for the 20th Anniversary of the October Revolution, this cantata, in one movement, lasts for a mere 8 minutes.
-The short duration was obviously a disappointment for the Soviet authority, which had expected something in a grandiose manner (cf. Shostakovich's Symphony No. 9).
+In contrast to the monumental Cantata for the 20th Anniversary of the October Revolution, this cantata, in one movement, lasts 8 minutes.
 It is scored for chorus and orchestra.

-The cantata, with much first-rate music (as with his other political works), has been unjustly neglected purely for its pro-Communistic lyrics.
-Whether Prokofiev truly agrees with the lyrics is something we can never be sure about.
-However, Prokofiev was not in a position to turn down such a commission.
-The chorus parts, expressive and melodic, are typical of Prokofiev's warmer style.

 Analysis

-The cantata opens with a jaunty trumpet theme in D-flat major, spiced with the typical Prokofievian note-slips.
-After a repeat of the theme by muted trumpet and piccolo, strings and woodwinds continue to develop the theme.
+The cantata opens with a trumpet theme in D-flat major, which is subsequently treated to Prokofiev's typical harmonic modulations.
+After a repeat of the theme by muted trumpet and piccolo, strings and woodwinds develop it.

 The chorus then introduce a glowing theme a cappella, which alternates with pure orchestral sections.
 The climax is reached half-way, when the chorus and the orchestra perform together.
-Prokofiev's mastery in choral writing is demonstrated here when the female voices repeat the word 'Glory' with male voices singing the melody below.

-The chorus repeats the a cappella sections again, this time interrupted by marching orchestral chords (reminiscent of the comical chords of the drunk monks in Prokofiev's opera Betrothal in a Monastery).
-The chorus then dies out, and the opening trumpet theme returns.
-The cantata ends comically with three pompous notes in descending tritones (high D-flat, G, low D-flat).
+The chorus repeats the a cappella sections again, this time interrupted by marching orchestral chords.
+The chorus then fades out, and the opening trumpet theme returns.
+The cantata ends with three notes in descending tritones (high D-flat, G, low D-flat).